wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 ---

 Growing up, I had a vision of "the perfect life".
-The description of it changed as I did, but there was always something to continue to strive for, just that was out of reach.
+The description of it changed as I did, but there was always something to continue to strive for, just out of reach.

 That is, until there wasn't.